Danwakeem/serverless-playground/README.md

 # Serverless Playground
 I am just using this repo to explore the features/functionality of the serverless framework dashboard 📕

-Bumping for sls change :)
+Another bump for regression :)